osvaldokalvaitir/awesome/nodejs/libs/eslint.md

 ### Instalação no projeto ReactJS sem Create React

-Para um projeto ReactJS sem Create React App as configurações são:
+Para um projeto ReactJS sem Create React App, as configurações são:

 <sub> How would you like to use ESLint? **To check syntax, find problems, and enforce code style** </sub>